zeus-home/zeus/hercules/README.md

 # Hercules

-The software for the plug and play devices.
+Hercules is responsible for actually executing the changes in the state of the devices according to the data collected by mercury and decision taken by the tesseract.